 Up to 1957 all Fenders had a maple fingerboard.
 Rosewood has been an option ever since, on Japanese and American Fender models.
 Mexican made Fenders now feature Pau Ferro fingerboards to give the increasingly endangered rosewood a much needed rest.

 Oh, and don't assume that you need to buy a Strat just because you need a vibrato.
-For example, the new Mexico-built Fender Vintera 60s Telecaster comes with a Bigsby vibrato.
+For example, the Mexico-built Fender Vintera 60s Telecaster comes with a Bigsby vibrato.
 Better still, it looks seriously cool.

-Stratocaster vs Telecaster: Buying Advice
+Stratocaster vs Telecaster: Buying advice

 The brilliant thing about the Vintera Series, aside from the ace build quality and sensible price tags, are the spec options.
 You can have this ‘60s inspired Strat in vintage correct (£749/$910) or 'Modified' versions (£849/$1,030).